-Learning from Textbooks (LEFT) contains two machine-readable college-level introductory textbooks and a set of true/false statements manually derived from review questions written by the textbook authors.
+Learning from Textbooks (LEFT) contains two machine-readable textbooks at the introductory college level and a set of true or false statements manually derived from review questions written by the textbook authors.
 The task requires that systems based on language models classify the statements before and after reading the given textbook material to separate what was learned from the book from what was known before reading.
 "Reading" is any algorithm method that learns from the domain text without storing a copy of the text.
 To support comparisons with existing QA approaches, LEFT also supports the open-book setting, where a system can use a textbook paragraph when answering.

-Our goal is to support testing pre-trained language models, e.g., T5 (Raffel et al., 2020), and also those approaches that extract and store triples during reading (e.g., ).
-While learning corpora appear in other question answering tasks (e.g., ARC, 14M words, Clark et al., 2018), the text included in LEFT is small and corresponds to the textbook chapters relevant to each question set.
+Our goal is to support testing pre-trained language models, e.g., T5 (Raffel et al., 2020), and also those approaches that extract and store triples during reading (e.g., <US Declaration of independence, signed, Aug 2, 1776>).
+While learning corpora appear in other question answering tasks (e.g., ARC, 14M words, Clark et al. (2018)), the text included in LEFT is small and corresponds to the textbook chapters relevant to each question set.
 The largest text in LEFT contains only 300K words (for details, see Table 1).
-LEFT includes two openly licensed collegelevel introductory textbooks, American Government 2e (Krutz, 2019) and U.S. History (Corbett, 2014), and true/false statements derived from each book's review questions.
+LEFT includes two open-license college-level introductory textbooks, American Government 2e (Krutz, 2019) and U.S. History (Corbett, 2014), and true/false statements derived from each book's review questions.
 We manually rewrote each textbook's multiple-choice review questions into a balanced set of true and false statements.
 We intentionally wrote the statements such that each true and false pair has high word overlap to deter classification strategies that rely on word overlap with the textbook.
-We include five sample statements from LEFT in Appendix A and discuss statement correctness in Appendix C.
+We include five sample statements from LEFT in Appendix A.